 There are so many hotels in Manchester that it can be hard to pick the best.
-Many of the city’s oldest hotels come complete with their own back story, too.
+Alongside some high-quality low-cost options, many of the city’s oldest hotels come complete with their own backstory, too.
 Take the former Free Trade Hall, built near the site of the Peterloo Massacre and itself the site of an infamous Suffragette protest, which is now the Radisson Edwardian Hotel.
 This is a building that saw both political reform and musical innovation (it was here, in 1966, that Bob Dylan was heckled as a ‘Judas’ for betraying his folk roots).